Layer812/mdxPC/README.md

 2.Select file by 'Cursor key'(Up/Down/Left/Right) without Fn.
 Hit 'Space Key' to Start/Stop playing.<br>
 3.You can change master volume by +/-. also  change pcm volume by 9/0.
 ## Compile
-1.Download all of codes into "mdxCP" folder on ArduinoIDE as sketch.<br>
+1.Download all of codes into "mdxPC" folder on ArduinoIDE as sketch.<br>
 2.Change board type to Cardputer<br>
 3.Change Flash size to 8MB
 3.Change Flash mode QIO 120Mhz